A Repost (2017) by Steve Backlund – Igniting Hope Ministries about 5 Lies Not to Believe for the year ahead

 Paul said, “I can do all things through Christ who strengthens me” (Philippians 4:13).
 In the previous verses he said he would be content no matter what happens.
 In other words, he is supernaturally empowered by God to be inwardly successful in all of life’s circumstances.
 He says he will supernaturally thrive in every situation.
 Those who believe they will thrive no matter what happens will thrive no matter what happens.
 Those who are waiting for better circumstances before coming alive and moving forward will probably never have the ideal time appear.

 Remember – As you replace lies with TRUTH, you will increase in both hope and influence.

-The best way to dispel lies is to replace them with the powerful TRUTH of Gods Word!
+The best way to dispel these 5 lies not to believe about 2020 is to replace them with the powerful TRUTH of Gods Word!

-We are loved by a God of Hope – the God of the Impossible!
+Don’t believe the lies the enemy whispers about 2020.
+We are loved by a God of Hope – the God of the Impossible

 Have Hope for a wonderful rest of 2020!